walkywalker/automix/README.md

 ## Getting Started

 Currently only 64 bit Linux machines are supported.
-Also only mp3 format input and output files are supported.
+Also only mp3 and m4a format input and output files are supported.
 The following guide has been tested using Ubuntu 20.04.

 ### Prerequisites